qkost/raiders-of-the-lost-dice/README.md

 ## raiders-of-the-lost-dice

-Campaign starting 2023-06-XX set in Exandria
+A DnD 5e campaign starting 2023-06-05 set in Exandria following the adventures Ember, Kelward, Shadowclaw, and Tato on a series of quests to recover Vestiges of Divergence and overcome the wicked Lady Thinora Va'Del.